KSF-Media/docker-pyjdkngx/README.md

 Docker image with uWSGI and Nginx for web applications in Python 3.6, Python 3.5 (as Flask) in a single container, with added Java for interop, and NodeJS for less->css conversion.

+Available tags:
+- `latest`: build with Python 3.6
+- `3.5`: build with Python 3.5